 According to the Indictment Act 1995, an important document like an indictment must specify the offences an individual is accused of, the nature of the charges, and the legislation which refers to such crimes.
 Besides that, an indictment will contain the particularities of the conduct which will establish the commission of the offence in a clear manner for the prosecutor to charge against the offender accused of crimes.
 In other words, an indictment is created in two specific parts, the statement of the offence (the type of crimes and the statutory provision) and the particulars of the offence where information about the crime is described.
 The characteristics of an indictment can be explained in legal terms by our defence solicitors in London.

-The Crown Prosecution Service in UK is in charge of issuing the indictments in UK and if there are more than just one criminal involved, the prosecutor will establish the order and the accusations in the case.
+The Crown Prosecution Service in England and Wales is in charge of drafting the indictments and if there are more than just one criminal involved, the prosecutor will establish the order and the accusations in the case.
 We mention that two crimes can be based on the same facts if they have been recorded in just one incident.
-Our criminal lawyer in UK can also offer details about how the Crown Prosecution Service in UK sets out the indictments.
+In the case of Scotland, all cases are brought in the name of the Lord Advocate and tried on indictment in the High Court of Justiciary.
+More than that, it is good to note that if in a sheriff court the trials continue using the solemn proceedings, these are tried on indictment and brought in the name of the Lord Advocate, according to the Indictment Law.
+Our criminal lawyer in London can also offer details about how the Crown Prosecution Services sets out the indictments.

 According to the provisions of the same Indictment Act 1995, if during the hearing or before it, the indictment shows defective, the court of law is entitled to ask for an amendment of the indictment, if there are necessary circumstances in a criminal case.

-Persons who want to know more details about the indictments in UK are invited to contact our team of defence solicitors in London.
+Persons who want to know more details about indictments are invited to contact our team of defence solicitors in London.